Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Acknowledgements

 \section{Acknowledgements}

-We thank the Robert-Koch-Institute, Open\-Street\-Maps and Face\-book for providing data to make this work possible.
+We thank the Robert-Koch-Institute, Open\-Street\-Maps, Google, and Facebook for providing data to make this work possible.
 We thank Brian Karrer from Facebook for his insightful comments and suggestions regarding Bayesian optimization, Kevin Murphy, Yusef Shafi and others from Google for helpful discussions, and Yannik Schaelte for useful comments on a preliminary version of this work.
 We thank Cansu Culha and the Stanford Future Bay Initiative as well as Pavol Harar from the University of Vienna for working with us to improve our publicly available implementation.
-This work was supported in part by SNSF under grant number 200021-182407.
+This work was supported in part by SNSF under grant number 200021-182407 and the European Research Council (ERC) under the European Union'{}s Horizon 2020 research and innovation programme (grant agreement No. 945719).